conradtchan/starfit/README.md

 pip install pre-commit
 pre-commit install
 ```
-If you have already made non-compliant commits prior to installing pre-commit, then the pre-commit check on Github will fail.
+If you have already made non-compliant commits prior to installing pre-commit, then the pre-commit check on `GitHub` will fail.
 To make the code compliant again, run
 ```shell
 pre-commit run --all
 ```